panagiks/reverse_shell/README.md

 ## Todo

-- [x] ~~Fix logic bug where if a direct command to Host OS has no output Server displays command not recognized~~
-- [ ] Fix logic bug where if a direct command's to Host OS execution is perpetual the Server deadlocks
-  - [ ] Investigate weather the issue resides in the Server logic or the linearity of the CLI.
-- [x] ~~Add client version and type (min or full) as a property when client connects and at `List_Hosts`~~
 - [x] Add TLS encryption in order to:
   - [x] Replace XORing (and subsequently obfuscation with encryption)
   - [ ] Verify the "authenticity" of clients
     - [ ] A mechanism to issue and verify client certificates
     - [ ] A mechanism to recognize compromised client certs
-- [ ] Add client update mechanism (initial thought was the use of execv but it acts up)
 - [x] Add a Plug-in system to client (a more compact one)
  - [x] Add remote installation of Plug-ins to client
  - [ ] Add installed Plug-ins report from client to server